Establishment of dairy factory in Ommen

 Ausnutria starts subsidiary in Mexico

 With sales offices and joint ventures in Europe, Russia, the Middle East, China, the United States and Brazil, Ausnutria is working on the worldwide availability of its products.
 Kabrita in particular, is a rapidly growing international brand.
-In 2019 Ausnutria is opening its eleventh international sales office in Mexico.
+In 2019 Ausnutria is opening its seventh international sales office in Mexico.